Speed bumps. Potholes. Rumble strips.

 Lifting your front end can be a bit more complicated due to all the steering linkages and components up front, so there are a few more ways you can add some height.

 Spindles are where the wheel hub and bearing mount to your vehicle.
-By replacing your stock spindles with a taller design you can boost your front end height.- Steering Knuckles, where your wheels pivot when you turn the steering wheel, can also be replaced with longer ones that push your vehicle higher.
+By replacing your stock spindles with a taller design you can boost your front end height.

 - Control Arms - These form the connection between your wheel hubs and your frame.
-Contrary to your expectations, Control Arms on lift kits are actually shorter than stock.
+Contrary to your expectations, control arms on lift kits are actually shorter than stock.
 This alters your suspension's angles to make your ride taller.
-You will typically need to install new Coil Springs to compensate for your suspension's new geometry.
+You will typically need to install new coil springs to compensate for your suspension's new geometry.

 - Add-A-Leafs - Heavy-duty trucks and SUVs may have leaf springs on the front as well as the back, so you can add a few extra leafs to the stacks and take your ride to new heights.